-As for the last theory, people in charge are capable of applying their atmosphere to people being charged.
-To be more specific, the attunements could even be done without any consciousness.
-The powerful don’t even need to pay extra attention on tuning the atmosphere into the patterns fit them.
-As for the people being charged, their way of thinking and working would be ignored.
-The attunements will forced on these non-powerful people to tune them into the pattern brought by people in charge.
-This theory could be used to explain a lot of phenomenon in the real world.
-It is especially perfectly applied on the famous cliche, “Like father, like son”.
-To be more specific, the lifestyle of parents will directly impact the lifestyle of the children who live with them.
+As for the last theory, people in charge are capable of influencing their subordinates.
+To be more specific, attunements could even be done without being aware.
+The powerful don’t even need to pay extra attention to tuning the atmosphere into the patterns that fit them.
+As for the subordinates, their way of thinking and working would be ignored.
+The attunements will be forced on these non-powerful people to tune them into the pattern specified by people in charge.
+This theory could be used to explain many phenomena in the real world.
+For example, consider the phrase“Like father, like son.”
+This phrase refers to the fact that the lifestyle of parents will directly impact the lifestyle of their children who live with them.
 Again, take RPI as an example.
-In this famous engineer school, it is pretty common that the parents of an engineer student are very likely to be an engineer or have a job related to STEAM (science, technology, engineering, art, mathematics) education if the student has a great passion in STEAM related area.
-This theory could also be well illustrated with the famous companies such as Apple, Google, Bain, which is known as the culture of a firm.
-The character of a group manager could directly tune the other group members into the way that how this manager do his work.
-In that way, the efficiency of the whole group could be largely increased to perform a professional team, which is known as leadership.
-The amount of attunement could be applied to the group members are usually related to the difference of power between people in charge and people being charged.
-For example, project manager can directly ask his group member to work on a task without talking too much about why he would ask that member to do so while it would be way more complicated to assign the work to the vice project manager.
-Normally, the vice project manager would ask the chief project manager why they are spending resource on this task to make sure they are not wasting time.
-It is like a physics problem.
+In this famous engineering school, it is common that the parents of an engineering student are very likely to be an engineer or have a job related to STEAM (science, technology, engineering, art, mathematics).
+This theory could also be well illustrated with corporate culture, as seen in well-known companies such as Apple, Google, Bain.
+The character of a group manager could directly tune the other group members into the way this manager works.
+In that way, the efficiency of the whole group could be largely increased to perform as a professional team, which is known as leadership.
+The amount of attunement that could be applied to the group members is usually related to the difference of power between people in charge and their employees.
+For example, a project manager can simply ask his group member to work on a task without talking too much about why he would ask that member to do so, while it would be more difficult to assign the work to a peer.

+This peer would question why the chief project manager would assign him the task to ensure he understands the task, and why he is doing it (so the whole team does not waste time).

+This situation is like a physics problem.
 When the main force is closer the other force, the direction of the object will be changed a lot compared to the time when main force is way more stronger than the force on other directions.

-However, there is an interesting question toward the third theory: what phenomenon would present when there are two or more equal people in charge with totally opposite tune?
-If we apply critical thinking here, we would get two opposite results:
+Additionally, there is an interesting question toward the third theory: what would happen when there are two or more equal people in charge with totally opposite tune?
+There are two opposite results:

-In the first case, the opposite tune will directly lead to the split of the group.
-The attunement could not be done, and the working efficiency of the whole group is largely slowed down due to the unpaired atmosphere brought by these powerful man.
+First, the opposite tune will directly lead to the split of the group.
+The attunement could not be done, and the working efficiency of the whole group is slowed down due to the unpaired atmosphere brought by these powerful men.

-However, if we look on the bright side, the opposite tune can help the whole group analyse the problem with multi angle of views, which is actually of great benefits to the project.
+Second, the opposite tune will help the whole group analyse the problem with multiple points of view, which is actually of great benefits to the project.

-In conclusion, attunements are largely yet secretly applied in our daily life no matter if we ignore them or not.
-Tough the result could be positive or negative, the truth that attunements are applied to us will not be changed.
+According to these three theories described in the field of metaphysics, attunements are largely, yet secretly, applied in our daily life no matter if we ignore them or not.
+Though the result could be positive or negative, the truth that attunements are applied to us will not be changed.

 Work Cited: